BanAaron/FrameworkLED/README.md

 # frameworkLedDriverPython
-a python module to control the LEDs on the framework 13 laptop
+a python module to control the LEDs on the Framework laptop 13

 # methods